marciofk/hva-asv-assignment-6/README.md

 ##### Part 1: Installation of ActiveMQ

 If you are using the Raspberry PI cluster, ActiveMQ is already installed on host 169.254.1.1.
-If not you can download it from [the ActiveMQ site](http://activemq.apache.org/).
+If not, you can download it from [the ActiveMQ website](http://activemq.apache.org/).
 If you are a MacOS user, use brew: see the documentation [here](http://activemq.apache.org/getting-started.html#GettingStarted-UsingHomebrewinstalleronOSX).

 To open the adminstration console, go to http://[host]:8161, where [host] is the name of the host where ActiveMQ is installed.
 The default user and password is admin/admin.